 I had to procure all relevant material myself.
 Android is just a skeleton and I had to build a lot of flesh in and around it.
 It’s not like college exams where you will have stipulated syllabus and standard books to prepare from.
 I had to constantly organize and heapify my new learnings and be careful not to skim into anything out-of-syllabus.
 Procuring material was one challenge and always keeping my plate full was another.
 I always had this demon thread running in the back when I start a book, what’s next after I finish it!?
 I had to constantly check, whatever I learn aligns in the direction I aspire and if it does, I pin that badge to my resume, with pride.

 Then the experience factor came-in.
-As the time had been progressing, my experience was increasing and the one fake project (I pulled out of my imagination and creativity) was not enough to back me up.
+As time had been progressing, my experience was increasing and the one fake project (I pulled out of my imagination and creativity) was not enough to back me up.
 It was a now-or-never situation.
-I added a little more weight to my resume with some creative ideas, but I could only survive with them for few more months.
+I added a little more weight to my resume with some creative ideas, but I could only survive with them for a few more months.

 With screws tightening up from all directions, I am screwed and had to make a choice to stop this madness right now or make some bold moves.
 I was mad and so chose the latter.
 I dropped-off every single weight that slows me down.
 I stopped my passionate singing, no weekend movies, disappeared from social networks.
-From Delhi, I traveled all the way south to Bangalore and Hyderabad to attend interviews.
+From Delhi, I travelled all the way south to Bangalore and Hyderabad to attend interviews.
 In Bangalore, due to some accommodation problems, I slept 2 nights in a hospital and 2 days with 1/4th of the diet I usually take.
-All my suffering went in vain, when I was told by HR that – “you were qualified, but it was just decided yesterday that this wing of our company will be taken-over by another company and so we no more have this requirement”.
+All my suffering went in vain when I was told by HR that – “you were qualified, but it was just decided yesterday that this wing of our company will be taken over by another company and so we no more have this requirement”.
 It was a psychic shock and the ground shook beneath.
 With tear-filled eyes, I was still thinking of alternatives to meet my passion.
 I guess by then, my passion intensified and aggravated to an obsession.

-After I returned from Bangalore to my hometown, blue in the face, my parents were very much worried about my physical as well as mental-condition.
+After I returned from Bangalore to my hometown, blue in the face, my parents were very much worried about my physical as well as mental condition.
 Visibly I lost weight and invisibly lost a lot of confidence and hope.
 My Dad quickly empathized my state of depression and was constantly advising me to quit the race, but only I know that I already swum more than half and turning back would only be a suicide.
 He even took me to an astrologer to predict my technical future.
 When the chamber of courage empties, your fears quickly fill the vacuum with religious dogmas.
 I never believed in religion, but it makes me feel lonely when I need a push of some supernatural power to restart my engine.
 Well, I got to push it all by myself, to make sure I am on the track, where I know the direction but not the destination, following the rainbow, hoping it ends at a pot-of-gold, a fallacious fascination.

 Success is a B**ch!!
 Yes, it is!
 It never makes a grand entry.
 All you got to do is to stay on the road and it crosses you like a brainless animal, mid-way, all-of-a-sudden, offending all the wait you put for it.
 This time I didn’t feel like applying brakes and had sprunt through it, fast & furious, with all the nitro, only to realize, I never loved success, but always wanted to tame it.
 Well, this has just been one small animal and still lot more jumbos to encounter.
 This is just the Start!